tskit-dev/tutorials/counting_topologies.md

 new_tree.draw_svg(node_labels=ascii_node_labels)
 ```

-Note that this method generates a single tree in a new tree sequence
+Note that this method generates a single tree in a new tree sequence,
-whose a default sequence length is 1.0.
+using a default sequence length of 1.0.

 ## Methods for large trees